FREQUENTLY ASKED QUESTIONS (FAQ)

 Do you take students with an IEP?
 (Individual Education Program or Special Education)?

 Yes.
-Applicants who have an IEP MUST submit a CURRENT IEP with their application.
+Applicants who have an IEP will be required to submit a CURRENT IEP with their application.
 This includes the current Psycho-Educational Report.

 Can I force my child to attend the program?